 An important hour for the show, "Faith" marks the first real introduction of religion.
 Sure, it ends up being about a reaper, but with Dean's life hanging in the balance, it packs an emotional punch.

 The battle for the crown of Hell is finally decided with a little help from the First Blade.
-Crowley shows off a little of his paternal side without losing a bit of menace, as Abaddon pulls his son out of time as a bit of blackmail against her nemesis.
-She unfortunately doesn’t account for Dean’s newfound power, though, and meets a gruesome end at his hands while Crowley keeps his head on straight.
+Crowley shows off a little of his paternal side without losing a bit of menace, as Abaddon pulls his son out of time to create some blackmail against her nemesis.
+She, unfortunately, doesn't account for Dean's newfound power, though, and meets a gruesome end at his hands, while Crowley keeps his head on straight.
 Literally.
-He’s allowed to.
+He's allowed to.